top of page

 A Message from the Chief Gray Officer

 Welcome to Better Gray!
 As founder and Chief Gray Officer, I am thrilled that you are here.
-I started this community because I firmly believe that we all deserve the opportunity to live our best and healthiest life as we “gray in place”.
-Throughout my career as a journalist and public relations consultant, I have learned that access to information, resources, and expertise is not equitable or achievable for everyone.
-Those deficits, also known as disparities, can negatively impact your ability to live a happy, healthy, and long life.
+I started this community because I firmly believe that we all deserve the opportunity to live our best and healthiest life as we age—or, as I like to say, “gray in place.”
+Throughout my career as a broadcast journalist, public relations consultant, and health communications strategist, I have learned that access to information, resources, and expertise is not equitable or achievable for everyone.
+Those differences, also known as disparities or inequalities, can negatively impact your ability to live a happy, healthy, and long life.
 The Better Gray Community welcomes everyone who seeks information on the best strategies for effectively graying in place.
 Our focus, however, remains to help improve the health, wealth, and overall quality of life for Black people.

 group-of-mature-men-and-women-in-class-at-outdoor-2024-10-19-05-42-11-utc.jpg